tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Various text rendering methods have been changed or improved.
 Investigate new functionality and previous bug fixes.
 - Player.IsAllowedToHoldItems
 - All chairs give fishing bonus now, not just toilets.
+- MountID.Sets.DoesNotOverrideLegFrames seems like something a lot of modded mounts might want to use.

 # tModPorter TODOs